 Kansas Prohibited Consensual Sexual Activity Laws

-In modern society, it’s hard to imagine that any laws could legitimately prohibit consensual sexual activity between adult participants (and in some cases, between consenting teens).
+In modern society, it's hard to imagine that any laws could legitimately prohibit consensual sexual activity between adult participants.
+It's also hard to imagine that any laws could legitimately prohibit sexual activity between consenting teens, as well.
 However, Kansas, like some other states, has these types of laws on the books.

 Can States Regulate Consensual Sexual Activity?